By EPR Editorial Team · Legal & Litigation Communications

 Law firm digital marketing did not become transactional overnight.
 It became transactional the moment platforms like LegalZoom, Rocket Lawyer, and Avvo taught consumers to think of legal help as a product rather than a relationship.

 LegalZoom alone has served more than four million customers and generated over $600 million in annual revenue by standardizing legal services into fixed-price, search-optimized offerings.
-Its digital marketing is a masterclass in accessibility.
+Its digital marketing is a discipline in accessibility.
 Simple language.
 Clear pricing.
 Strong SEO.
 Aggressive retargeting.
 For consumers intimidated by traditional law firms, the appeal is obvious.

 But what LegalZoom normalized, law firm digital marketing quietly inherited.